VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

 ```

 Congratulations!
-Now you have a clean code at least in the core architecture layers.
+Now you have clean code at least in the core architecture layers.

 ## Summary